John Stuart Mill: Women's rights

 "A Feminine Philosopher".
 Caricature by Spy published in Vanity Fair in 1873.

 Mill's view of history was that right up until his time "the whole of the female" and "the great majority of the male sex" were simply "slaves".
 He countered arguments to the contrary, arguing that relations between sexes simply amounted to "the legal subordination of one sex to the other – [which] is wrong itself, and now one of the chief hindrances to human improvement; and that it ought to be replaced by a principle of perfect equality."
 Here, then, we have an instance of Mill's use of "slavery" in a sense which, compared to its fundamental meaning of absolute unfreedom of person, is an extended and arguably a rhetorical rather than a literal sense.

 With this, Mill can be considered among the earliest male proponents of gender equality, having been recruited by American feminist John Neal during his stay in London circa 1825–1827.
 His book The Subjection of Women (1861, publ.1869) is one of the earliest written on this subject by a male author.
 In The Subjection of Women, Mill attempts to make a case for perfect equality.

 In his proposal for a universal education system sponsored by the state, Mill expands benefits for many marginalized groups, especially for women.
 For Mill, a universal education held the potential to create new abilities and novel types of behaviour of which the current receiving generation and their descendants could both benefit from.
 Such a pathway to opportunity would enable women to gain "industrial and social independence" that would allow them the same movement in their agency and citizenship as men.
 Mill's view of opportunity stands out in its reach, but even more so for the population he foresees who could benefit from it.
 Mill was hopeful of the autonomy such an education could allow for its recipients and especially for women.
 Through the consequential sophistication and knowledge attained, individuals are able to properly act in ways that recedes away from those leading towards overpopulation.
-This stands directly in contrast with the view held by many of Mill's contemporaries and predecessors who viewed such inclusive programs to be counter-intuitive.
+This stands directly in contrast with the view held by many of Mill's contemporaries and predecessors who viewed such inclusive programs to be counterintuitive.
 Aiming such help at marginalized groups, such as the poor and working class, would only serve to reward them with the opportunity to move to a higher status, thus encouraging greater fertility which at its extreme could lead to overproduction.

 He talks about the role of women in marriage and how it must be changed.
 Mill comments on three major facets of women's lives that he felt are hindering them: